FOSSEE/python-workshops/data_analysis/README.md

 - One should have a Python 3.x installation with the following packages:
     - IPython, scipy, matplotlib
     - pandas, statsmodels
-- Use a reasonable editor, Canopy will work.
 - If one desires a more advanced editor, I suggest VS Code (https://code.visualstudio.com/) which is free, open source, and very powerful.